The 20 Best Paramyotonia Congenita Doctors Near Me in New York, US

 Languages Spoken:

-Denis Ostrovskiy is a Neurologist in New Hyde Park, New York.
+Denis Ostrovskiy is a Neurologist practicing medicine in New Hyde Park, New York.
 Dr. Ostrovskiy is rated as an Experienced provider by MediFind in the treatment of Paramyotonia Congenita.
-His top areas of expertise are Generalized Tonic-Clonic Seizure, Myasthenia Gravis, Transverse Myelitis, and Seizures.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Generalized Tonic-Clonic Seizure, Myasthenia Gravis, Transverse Myelitis, and Seizures.
+Dr. Ostrovskiy is board certified in American Board Of Electrodiagnostic Medicine and American Board Of Psychiatry & Neurology-Neurophysiology.

 Experienced in Paramyotonia Congenita